SnowConvert AI - BigQuery Functional Differences¶

 Description¶

-When SnowConvert detects a external table using the GOOGLE_SHEETS format, it will produce a external table with the CSV file format instead.
+When SnowConvert AI detects an external table using the GOOGLE_SHEETS format, it produces an external table with the CSV file format instead.
+The resulting table expects a CSV file rather than a Google Sheets source.

 Code Example¶